-Memberships should be purchased using a University Purchasing Card (PCard) if:
+Memberships should always be purchased with a University Purchasing Card (PCard) if:

-- the organization is on the list of approved memberships
+- the organization is on the List of Approved Memberships and

-- the cost of the membership is less than the PCard single purchase threshold of $2500
+- the cost of the membership is less than the PCard single purchase threshold of $2500, and

 Texas Woman's University is proud to recommend Summus Industries as the preferred office supply vendors for the University and encourages you to sign up for access and use your PCard for all your office supply needs.
 For billing questions, please contact email@example.com.